narwhalacademy/zebra-crossing/README.md

   - **[Wordfence](https://wordpress.org/plugins/wordfence/)**
   - **[Sucuri Security](https://wordpress.org/plugins/sucuri-scanner/)**
   - **[iThemes Security](https://wordpress.org/plugins/better-wp-security/)**
+  - If your hosting service doesn't offer backups, use [VaultPress](https://jetpack.com/upgrade/backup/) or [BackupBuddy](https://ithemes.com/backupbuddy/).
 - **Consider switching to a more privacy-oriented hosting service** like [Greenhost](https://greenhost.net/) or one of these recommendations from [Gecko & Fly](https://www.geckoandfly.com/32144/anonymous-offshore-web-hosting/) and [PrivacyTools](https://www.privacytools.io/providers/hosting/).
 - **Set up a [security.txt](https://securitytxt.org/) file** so that researchers have a place to disclose security vulnerabilities.
+-

 ### Other bonus items